Multi-wavelength Signatures of Supernova Shock Breakout from Red Supergiants in Two Dimensions: Introduction

-To explain the prolonged shock breakout signatures observed in some SNe \citep{2011Chevalier,2015Gezari,2017Yaron}, a dense CSM in the vicinity of the progenitor is often required, as supported by previous one-dimensional (1D) studies \citep{2017Lovergrove,2017Dessart,2022Kozyreva} and recently also by three-dimensional (3D) simulations of RSG envelope pulsation \citep{2025arXivMa}.
+To explain the prolonged shock breakout signatures observed in some SNe \citep{2011Chevalier,2015Gezari,2017Yaron}, a dense CSM in the vicinity of the progenitor is often required, as supported by previous one-dimensional (1D) studies \citep{2017Lovergrove,2017Dessart,2022Kozyreva} and recently also by three-dimensional (3D) simulations of envelope pulsations in RSGs \citep{2025arXivMa} as well as yellow supergiants \citep{2025Goldberg}.
 A sufficiently dense CSM provides large optical depths that regulate the emission from CSM breakouts, enabling shock breakout light curves (LCs) to last for several hours.
 Furthermore, recent 3D simulations of shock breakouts based on 3D RSG envelope structure have shown that clumpy atmospheric structures can increase photon diffusion times, thereby prolonging the breakout LC \citep{2022Goldberg}.
 Together, the clumpy envelope and dense CSM shift the energetic photons emerging from the shock breakout of RSGs to longer wavelengths, producing radiation that spans from the infrared to soft X-rays \citep{Katz_2010,2013Tolstov,2022Margalit}.

 Multidimensional and multigroup RHD simulations are required to model the complicated coevolution of gas and radiation during shock breakout in RSGs, where strong mixing occurs during the breakout and shock-CSM interaction phases \citep{Katz_2010, 2024Chen}.
 For example, our previous work \citep{2024Chen} presented the first two-dimensional (2D) multigroup RHD simulations for SN 1987A, demonstrating the dimensional effect and color evolution of the shock breakout.
 However, our previous models are not directly applicable to RSGs, whose stellar structure differs from that of the BSG used in our SN 1987A study.
-Meanwhile, existing multidimensional RHD studies for RSG breakout (e.g., \citealt{2022Goldberg}) only consider grey radiation transport and cannot follow the color evolution of breakout emission.
+Meanwhile, multidimensional RHD studies of RSG shock breakout either employ grey radiation transport and cannot track color evolution (e.g., \citealt{2022Goldberg}) or estimate color light curves only after breakout in long-term 3D simulations \citep{2025Vartanyan}.
 Therefore, we extend multigroup RHD modeling to RSGs using 2D simulations with {\CASTRO} \citep{2010Almgren, Almgren2020} to advance our understanding of shock breakout for RSGs.

 We first introduce the progenitor models and numerical methods in \Sect{NM}.
 Then, we present the simulation results in \Sect{results}, and discuss their astrophysical implications in \Sect{dis}.
 Finally, we conclude with a summary of our findings in \Sect{conclusions}.